Frequently asked questions

 The inspection fee for a typical single family home varies.
 The inspection fee will depend upon the size of the home, particular features, age, and possible additional services, such as swimming pools, spas, sprinkler systems or septic systems.

-The person who is requesting to have the inspection performed will pay under most conditions.
-(This is typically the buyer).
-I accept cash or personal checks.
+The person who is requesting to have the inspection performed will pay under most conditions (typically the buyer).
+Wildcat Home Inspection accepts cash, card or personal checks.

 What if the report reveals problems?

 There is no perfect house.
 If the inspector finds problems or issues, it does not necessarily mean you should not buy the house, only that you will know in advance what to expect.
 A seller may be flexible with the purchase price or contract terms if major problems are found.
 If your budget is very tight, or if you do not wish to become involved in future repair work, this information will be extremely important to you.

 What should I NOT expect from a home inspection?

 A home inspection is NOT protection against future failures.
 A home inspection tells you the condition of systems and components at the time they were inspected.
 For protection from future failure you may want to consider a home warranty.

 A home inspection is NOT an appraisal that determines the value of a home or any systems or components.
 Nor will a home inspector tell you if you should buy the home or what to pay for the home.

 How long does a home inspection take?

 A typical home inspection takes 2 to 4 hours depending on the size and age of the home.
 Every home is different and the inspector can not usually tell how long the inspection will take until he or she arrives at the home and starts working.